 • Single addressed letter

-• Single unaddressed letter, single recipient
+• Single unaddressed letter (single recipient)

-• Single unaddressed letter, multiple recipients
+• Single unaddressed letter (multiple recipients)

-• Colour & duplex options
+• Colour and duplex printing options

 • Reference ID

-• Department/Cost centre specification
+• Department or cost centre specification

 Terminology

-• Mailing - a set of letters sharing common attributes, uploaded in a single session.
+• Mailing – A set of letters sharing common attributes, uploaded in a single session.

 Prerequisites

-• A Bing customer account.
+• A Bing customer account

-• A Bing portal user account and password.
+• A Bing portal user account and password

 File Formats

-Letter metadata - JSON and XML
+Letter metadata: JSON or XML

 Authentication